 How to Clean iTunes Junk and Reset iTunes

 Speaking of cleaning junk files and caches, you need to run a dedicated Mac Cleaner & Optimizer like Cleanup My System.
-The utility will thoroughly scan your Mac and will show you all the junk data, trash items, caches & logs that you can clean in a few clicks to reclaim storage space.
+The utility will thoroughly scan your Mac and will show all the potential junk data, trash items, caches & logs that get accumulated over time and needs to be cleaned to reclaim storage space and speed up performance.

-1. Download and install Cleanup My System on your Mac.
+Download and install Cleanup My System on your Mac.
+Hit the black button provided below to get your hands on the latest version.

-2. After the installation, launch the utility and under the Smart Cleanup module, click on the Start Scan button.
+2. After the installation, launch the utility and under the One-Click module, click on the Start Scan button.

 3. A thorough scan will be conducted and Cleanup My System will list all the potential unwanted traces and files that are responsible for making your Mac run super-slow and sluggish.

-Note: Cleanup My System also provides an Uninstall Apps module, using which you can easily remove multiple apps along with their leftover files that unnecessarily eat up space.
-Moreover, you can also reset applications to default and have better control over them.
+Note: Cleanup My System also provides an Uninstall Manager module, using which you can easily remove multiple apps along with associated files that unnecessarily eat up space.
+You can also utilize the Startup Manager tool to manage launch agents and login items that are responsible for reducing the boot time of your MacBook.

 This is all for now!
 We hope this guide helped you delete iTunes and understand why removing junk files is necessary.